When two different breeds of purebred dogs are mated, they create a new breed of dog that is called a hybrid or a designer dog.

 Then hold the puppy and step back on the scale.
 Subtract your weight from the second amount of weight with you holding your puppy to determine how much he weighs.

 Always keep a bowl of fresh water accessible for your puppy or dog.
 You may put a rug or mat underneath it though because Rottweilers do drool and drip when they drink water and it will splash out of the bowl.
 This will make it easier to clean up any water.

 Chihuahua Rottweiler Mix Exercise Requirements

-The Chihuahua side of your designer dog doesn’t usually require a lot of exercises.
-However, the Rottweiler side has lots of energy and does require a lot of exercises.
+The Chihuahua side of your designer dog doesn’t usually require a lot of exercise.
+However, the Rottweiler side has lots of energy and does require a lot of exercise.

 This may be one of the reasons the two breeds were crossed so that you would get a dog that only needs moderate exercise each day.

 Since your dog will be a medium-small pooch at maturity, you can even keep him in an apartment and walk him twice a day.